petershin/liferay-learn/docs/dxp/latest/en/system-administration/using-glowroot-with-liferay/troubleshooting-liferay-performance-issues-with-glowroot.md

 Check to see if transactions are blocked or waiting for a long time.

-## Back-end Service Slowness
+## Backend Service Slowness

-It may be that a slow transaction is caused by a slow or unresponsive external back-end service.
-Like the [concurrency issues](#concurrency-issues) above, use the transaction dashboard to inspect your back-end service transactions.
+It may be that a slow transaction is caused by a slow or unresponsive external backend service.
+Like the [concurrency issues](#concurrency-issues) above, use the transaction dashboard to inspect your backend service transactions.
 You may need to make some configuration changes with your services.

 ## Long Garbage Collection Time